Connecting in the Classroom

 Skill building: recognize stress, distinguish between healthy and unhealthy coping mechanisms, identify appropriate resources, increase help-seeking behaviors

-Stress Management and Suicide
+Stress Management and Suicide Awareness*

 Learn to recognize and manage stress in helpful ways.
 Learn to identify signs of suicide and seek the appropriate resources for help.

-Classes build their own definitions of stress, identify what causes them stress, and discuss how people cope with stress in both helpful and unhelpful ways.
+(*This lesson is an extension of Coping with Stress with an added component around suicide awareness) Classes build their own definitions of stress, identify what causes them stress, and discuss how people cope with stress in both helpful and unhelpful ways.
 Through brainstorming activities, teens learn to identify stress in their lives.
 This lesson focuses on ways we recognize suicidal thoughts in those around us and directs students to appropriate resources for help.